-- Arson student will be suspended, recommended for expulsion, and referred to the local police. - Assault of Student/Staff student will be suspended, may be recommended for expulsion, and referred to the local police. - Bullying. - Bus Conduct student may be suspended from bus privileges for a period of time. - Cheating class work, quizzes/tests, etc... - Class Disruption: - Students who repeatedly disrupt the education process in a given classroom or the entire school will be suspended and/or recommended for expulsion - Extortion/Threat of Extortion student shall be suspended, may be recommended for expulsion, and/or referred to local authorities. - Exiting the building before dismissal without signing out in the office. - False Alarm student may be suspended and recommended for expulsion.
-The local authorities will be notified. - Firecrackers possession of firecrackers, explosives, stink bombs, or incendiaries is prohibited and is grounds for suspension and/or expulsion. - Forgery misrepresentation of signatures, use of restricted school codes, entering the school's data processing/attendance systems or the use of restricted codes is prohibited and may be grounds for suspension and/or expulsion. - Gambling gambling is prohibited and may be grounds for suspension and/or expulsion. - Harassment includes, but is not limited to slurs, jokes, or any other form of verbal, graphic, or physical contact which reflects adversely on an individual's race, color, sex, religion, national origin, citizenship, age, marital status, veteran status or mental handicap. - Inappropriate/Obscene /Offensive/Vulgar language oral or written. - Insubordination failure to comply with faculty/staff directives. - Physical fighting. - Possession of a Weapon items or objects that have the potential to cause physical harm and which, in the reasonable judgment of the school administration, is intended for use or used by a student to cause or threaten physical harm may result in suspension, recommendation for expulsion and referral to the local authorities. - Search Policy Marquette Academy reserves the right to search the locker, coat, and personal property of the student at the school or at a school sponsored event.
-Students who do not cooperate are subject to expulsion. - Sexual Harassment consisting of requests for sexual favors and other inappropriate verbal or physical contact of a sexual nature. - Tobacco/Drugs/Alcohol/Smoking Students are prohibited from possessing or use of tobacco/drugs/alcohol/smoking products or paraphernalia in school or on school grounds.
-Tobacco/drugs/alcohol will be confiscated and authorities may be contacted. - Theft theft may result in suspension.
+- 1. Arson student will be suspended, recommended for expulsion, and referred to the local police. - 2.
+Assault of Student/Staff student will be suspended, may be recommended for expulsion, and referred to the local police. - 3.
+Bullying. - 4.
+Bus Conduct student may be suspended from bus privileges for a period of time.
+Cheating class work, quizzes/tests, etc... - 5.
+Class Disruption: Students who repeatedly disrupt the education process in a given classroom or the entire school will be suspended and/or recommended for expulsion. - 6.
+Extortion/Threat of Extortion student shall be suspended, may be recommended for expulsion, and/or referred to local authorities. - 7.
+Exiting the building before dismissal without signing out in the office. - 8.
+False Alarm student may be suspended and recommended for expulsion.
+The local authorities will be notified. - 9.
+Firecrackers possession of firecrackers, explosives, stink bombs, or incendiaries is prohibited and is grounds for suspension and/or expulsion. - 10.
+Forgery misrepresentation of signatures, use of restricted school codes, entering the school's data processing/attendance systems or the use of restricted codes is prohibited and may be grounds for suspension and/or expulsion. - 11.
+Gambling gambling is prohibited and may be grounds for suspension and/or expulsion. - 12.
+Harassment includes, but is not limited to slurs, jokes, or any other form of verbal, graphic, or physical contact that reflects adversely on an individual's race, color, sex, religion, national origin, citizenship, age, marital status, veteran status or mental handicap. - 13.
+Inappropriate/Obscene /Offensive/Vulgar language oral or written. - 14.
+Insubordination failure to comply with faculty/staff directives. - 15.
+Physical fighting. - 16.
+Possession of a Weapon items or objects that have the potential to cause physical harm and which, in the reasonable judgment of the school administration, is intended for use or used by a student to cause or threaten physical harm may result in suspension, recommendation for expulsion and referral to the local authorities. - 17.
+Search Policy Marquette Academy reserves the right to search the locker, coat, and personal property of the student at the school or at a school sponsored event.
+Students who do not cooperate are subject to expulsion. - 18.
+Sexual Harassment consisting of requests for sexual favors and other inappropriate verbal or physical contact of a sexual nature. - 19.
+Tobacco/Drugs/Alcohol/Smoking Students are prohibited from possessing or use of tobacco/drugs/alcohol/smoking products or paraphernalia in school or on school grounds.
+Tobacco/drugs/alcohol will be confiscated and authorities may be contacted. - 20.
+Theft theft may result in suspension.
 Restitution will be a requisite for reinstatement.
-The student may be recommended for expulsion. - Unauthorized Organization/Gangs any activity related to a gang or unauthorized organization is strictly prohibited.
-Students who engage in such activity may be suspended and may be recommended for expulsion and referred to the local authorities. - Vandalism vandalism is grounds for suspension and/or expulsion.
-Restitution will be a requisite for reinstatement.
+The student may be recommended for expulsion. - 21.
+Unauthorized Organization/Gangs any activity related to a gang or unauthorized organization is strictly prohibited.
+Students who engage in such activity may be suspended and may be recommended for expulsion and referred to the local authorities. - 22.
+Vandalism vandalism is grounds for suspension and/or expulsion.
+Restitution will be a requisite for reinstatement. - 23.
+Trespassing any person including a suspended or expelled student who comes on school property is subject to arrest.

-- Trespassing any person including a suspended or expelled student who comes on school property is subject to arrest. - Violation of Good Conduct We expect students to form the habit of not only observing the regulations listed in this book, but also the general rule of good conduct and common sense.
-Continual disruption of the educational process will not be tolerated
+24. Violation of Good Conduct - We expect students to form the habit of not only observing the regulations listed in this handbook, but also the general rule of good conduct and common sense.
+Continual disruption of the educational process will not be tolerated.

-Additional Information:
+Additional Information